 Then I flipped it over and started on the top with Up in Smoke Voodoo Gel Stain:

 I like that it comes in a squirt bottle which makes it really easy to apply, I squirted it on and wiped it off with a clean cotton cloth. (**Be sure to give it a good shake before applying just like any stain.)
-Unlike Denise’s table, mine has red undertones, so I didn’t quite remove all of the gray stain.
+This table has red undertones, so I didn’t quite remove all of the gray stain.
 And after the first coat was dry, I added another:

 My goal was to get more of a gray base while still allowing some of the wood grain to show through.
 For the whitewash effect I was after, I watered down Fluff with one part water to two parts Fluff and applied it with a brush, working in sections…